 In the subdirectory util there are several scripts available.
 They can all be executed with all supporting systems.
-Under DOS they will switch to Windows automatically if either the file $reduce \langle bin \rangle psll.exe$ is missing or if had been set before.
+Under DOS they will switch to Windows automatically if either the file $reduce \setminus bin \setminus psll.exe$ is missing or if had been set before.